elijahlarios/Platform-Computing/Assignment_2_User_interactions/README.md

-# Metric Tracker[^1]
+# Metric Tracker

 This project tasked us with transferring our static HTML page from assignment 1 into a page which utilizes javascript and the react library.
 We then utilize Selenium to track metrics about user interaction within the webpage.
+Deliverables include a new readme[^1], images, and all code for the project.

 Time spent: **6** hours spent in total, counting class time